Make your HT last for days and get out like crazy!

 First, let’s add a serious battery.
-A 7 amp-hour sealed lead-acid gel battery is just the ticket — giving the power capacity of 15-20 typical H-T packs.
-This one was $19.95 at a farm supply store (used in deer feeders).
+A 7 amp-hour sealed lead-acid battery is just the ticket — giving the power capacity of 15-20 typical H-T packs.
+These are about $20 on Amazon.
 It weighs about 10 pounds.
 The radio is an Alinco DJ-V5T/E six-watt dualbander, with the EDC-37 fused power cord, the UB1270 battery, and a Radio Shack speaker-mike.

-How to recharge the battery: Don’t waste big bux on a fancy float charger.
-A 12-v 500ma wall-wart with alligator clips ($15 or junk-box) is all you need.
+How to recharge the battery: get a little sealed lead acid battery charger.
 If you run the battery way down, charging might overheat the wart.
 Be careful and check it.

 This battery can also run a full 100-watt HF rig for a little while if needed — not to mention a head-mounted light — but don’t expect to use it to completely replace a 180-220 amp-hour deep-cycle marine battery for HF/NVIS deployment.
-This battery was chosen to run a 5-6 watt rig and be carried on the belt.
+This battery was chosen to run a 5-6 watt rig and be carried on the belt or in a backpack.

 How to Carry it All

-Now we need a comfortable way to carry the little lead-acid-gel battery and the H-T. A $9 fanny pack from the local sporting goods store does the trick.
+Now we need a comfortable way to carry the little lead-acid-gel battery and the H-T. A $9 fanny pack does the trick.
 Make sure to get one that will hold both the battery and the radio, but without too much slop.

 —73, Harold Melton, KV5R